How to prepare for coronavirus in the U.S. (Spoiler: Not sick? No need to buy any masks.)

 There are the exam gloves, the surgical masks, the dubious supplements and the deceptive disinfectants.
-If unchecked internet information is any guide, there’s an inexhaustible list of products “you should buy” to prepare for the spread of coronavirus — which, according to U.S. health officials, now appears inevitable.
+If unchecked Internet information is any guide, there’s an inexhaustible list of products “you should buy” to prepare for the spread of coronavirus – which, according to U.S. health officials, now appears inevitable.

-But here’s the thing: covid-19 may be novel, but you really don’t need to buy anything new or special to brace for it.
-In fact, The Washington Post spoke to epidemiology experts and they said the most important aspect of preparedness costs nothing at all: calm.
+But here’s the thing: Covid-19 may be novel, but you really don’t need to buy anything new or special to brace for it.
+In fact, The Washington Post spoke to epidemiology experts, and they said the most important aspect of preparedness costs nothing at all: calm.

 As of Tuesday evening, there were 57 people with the virus in the United States, all but 14 of them evacuees from the Diamond Princess cruise ship.
 But CDC officials said they expect to see the number of cases increase as the disease spreads, while also stressing that the immediate risk remains low.

-So here’s what doctors, researchers and the Centers for Disease Control and Prevention say you can do now — and in the event of a future outbreak — to prepare and protect yourself.
+So here’s what doctors, researchers, and the Centers for Disease Control and Prevention say you can do now – and in the event of a future outbreak – to prepare and protect yourself.

 “Don’t panic,” he said.
 “There’s no value in panicking or telling people to be afraid.
 Don’t let fear and emotion drive the response to this virus.
 That can be extremely difficult because it is new, and we’re still learning about it, but don’t allow fear of what we don’t know about the virus to overwhelm what we do know.”

-Brewer said it’s important to remember that covid-19 is a respiratory virus, as is influenza, and while there’s not a vaccine for it, there are tried and true ways to deal with this type of disease — which we will cover here.
+Brewer said it’s important to remember that covid-19 is a respiratory disease, as is influenza, and while there’s not a vaccine for it, there are tried-and-true ways to deal with this type of illness – which we will cover here.

 “The most important thing right now is to remain calm,” said Saskia V. Popescu, a senior infection prevention epidemiologist for a Phoenix-based hospital system.
 “Remember: We don’t have that many cases in the U.S., and prevention strategies for this coronavirus are not new.
 We’ve been doing them for years.”

-A few minutes into a phone call with this reporter, Brewer paused, coughed and then explained himself: “I’m currently recovering from a non-covid respiratory virus,” he said.
+— The basics: A few minutes into a phone call with this reporter, Brewer paused, coughed and then explained himself: “I’m currently recovering from a non-covid respiratory virus,” he said.

 But the precautions he took when fighting his influenza-like illness are no different from what people should be doing every day to stave off coronavirus and other respiratory diseases, Brewer said.